-ASHA started organising a Christmas Party for the children of refugees and asylum seekers eight years ago.
+Asha started organising a Christmas Party for the children of refugees and asylum seekers in 2010.
 This event gives refugees and asylum seeker children the opportunity to experience something special following very distressing times that they may have faced.

 Following the first party, one young boy excitedly explained that now he would now have something to talk about when his school teacher asked "And what did you do at Christmas?".

 It is an especially bleak time for families in exile from their home, their families, their community and their country.
-One parent mentioned that her children were asking for a Christmas tree.
-She had looked for one but the price was way outside her means.
+One parent mentioned that her children were asking for a Christmas tree, she had looked for one but the price was way outside her means.
 There was a depth of sadness in her which for a moment she could not disguise.
-This event allows for families to have that, if only for 1 day of the year.
-Many of our parents explain that despite their hardship “Nobody likes a sad person so I try to be happy.”
+This event allows for families to have that traditional British Christmas and it brings joy to the faces of a number of asylum seeker families.